Lab Members

 James Glass

-I am a PhD student at the University of Glasgow investigating suicide risk within the veterinary profession, with the goal of helping to inform suicide prevention.
-More specifically, I hope to use the integrated motivational-volitional model of suicide behaviour to better understand the development of suicidal ideation in veterinary professionals, and what impacts the transition from suicidal thoughts to attempts or death by suicide.
+James is a PhD student at the University of Glasgow investigating suicide risk within the veterinary profession, with the goal of helping to inform suicide prevention.
+More specifically, James hopes to use the integrated motivational-volitional model of suicide behaviour to better understand the development of suicidal ideation in veterinary professionals, and what impacts the transition from suicidal thoughts to attempts or death by suicide.

 Email address: